ietf-wg-cellar/matroska-specification/notes.md

-A `Matroska Writer` **MUST NOT** use insecure cryptographic algorithms to create new archives or streams, but a `Matroska Reader` **MAY** support these algorithms to read previously made archives or stream.
+A `Matroska Writer` **MUST NOT** use insecure cryptographic algorithms to create new archives or streams, but a `Matroska Reader` **MAY** support these algorithms to read previously made archives or streams.

 # Image Presentation

 ## Cropping

-The `PixelCrop Elements` (`PixelCropTop`, `PixelCropBottom`, `PixelCropRight`, and `PixelCropLeft`) indicate when, and by how much, encoded videos frames **SHOULD** be cropped for display.
+The `PixelCrop Elements` (`PixelCropTop`, `PixelCropBottom`, `PixelCropRight`, and `PixelCropLeft`) indicate when, and by how much, encoded video frames **SHOULD** be cropped for display.
 These Elements allow edges of the frame that are not intended for display (such as the sprockets of a full-frame film scan or the VANC area of a digitized analog videotape) to be stored but hidden. `PixelCropTop` and `PixelCropBottom` store an integer of how many